publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schB/ptI/m__us_usc_t26_s6676.md

     (a) __Civil penalty__

-        If a claim for refund or credit with respect to income tax (other than a claim for a refund or credit relating to the earned income credit under section 32) is made for an excessive amount, unless it is shown that the claim for such excessive amount has a reasonable basis, the person making such claim shall be liable for a penalty in an amount equal to 20 percent of the excessive amount.
+        If a claim for refund or credit with respect to income tax is made for an excessive amount, unless it is shown that the claim for such excessive amount is due to reasonable cause, the person making such claim shall be liable for a penalty in an amount equal to 20 percent of the excessive amount.

     (b) __Excessive amount__